ARWL2016/ps-webpack-eames-2/README.md

 1. `npm install autoprefixer-loader --save-dev`
 2. In `webpack.config` chain this loader after scss but before css, e.g: `loader: "style-loader!css-loader!autoprefixer-loader!sass-loader" `

+---
+####Adding Images
+1. `npm install url-loader file-loader --save-dev`
+2. add an image folder to the project
+3. create a tag to contain the element in `index.html`.
+In this example, this is done conventionally, with a css class, but also with an id which will be grabbed by app.js, using the createElement() function.
+4. in `app.css` provide a relative url to the image
+5. In `app.js` we can require (import) the image, define its properties, and append it to the DOM (don't like this method)
+6. In `webpack.config` define the loader